Complete Home Electrical Protection System Wiring Diagram

 Connection Procedure

-3. Connect the output of the energy meter to the input of the Voltage Protection Device.
+3. So, connect the output of the energy meter to the input of the Voltage Protection Device.

-4. Connect the output of the Voltage Protection Device to the input of the RCBO.
+4. Then, connect the output of the Voltage Protection Device to the input of the RCBO.

 5. The output of the RCBO is to be connected to the home electrical circuits such as the distribution box.